ScalierBullet63/ComfyUI_EasySageAttention/README.md

 - [🇮🇹 Guida in Italiano](./guide_it.md)
 - [🇬🇧 English Guide](./guide_en.md)

-## 📚 Why Use Sage Attention?
+## 📚 Why Use SageAttention?

 Sage Attention is an experimental attention mechanism designed to improve performance and quality during inference.
 It may offer benefits in memory efficiency and speed, especially when combined with Triton kernels.

 ## 🧠 About Triton

 Triton is an open-source language and compiler for writing highly efficient GPU code.
-It is required to compile and run Sage Attention properly.
+It is required to compile and run SageAttention properly.

 ## ❗ Troubleshooting